 “I am very alarmed,” he said.
 “What additional measures are we taking to protect against that [fraud]?”

-Sean Lyngaas contributed reporting.
+Sean Lyngaas contributed to this report.